Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 python3 autoencoder_denoise_nohup.py --dataset_path [path to data folder]

 #batch_runner.py
 This is a script for parallelizing and running the autoencoder_denoise_nohup.py script.
-It is the script that was used to create the 30->5, 20->5, 10->5, and 5->5 phenotype predictions that are presented in the pub.
+It is the script that was used to create the 30->5, 20->5, 10->5, and 5->5 phenotype predictions that are presented in the pub. <br>

 ## Packages used by these scripts